Pepsin01/Zapoctak-Csharp/Documentation/development_documentation_I.md

 ### Ship
 Can be found in [Ship.cs](../Ships-JosefLukasek/Ships-JosefLukasek/Ship.cs).
 This class is responsible for managing the ships.
 It contains instances of [Square](#square).
 Ship has direction and size.
 It can be placed on the grid and it can be rotated.
 It can also be removed from the grid.
 Any new shapes of ships can be added through this class.

+It can be in one of the following states which are used for determining the orientation of the ship:
+- Down - *Default state of the ship*
+- Up - *The ship is rotated 180 degrees*
+- Left - *The ship is rotated 90 degrees to the left*
+- Right - *The ship is rotated 90 degrees to the right*

 ### Square
 Can be found in [Square.cs](../Ships-JosefLukasek/Ships-JosefLukasek/Square.cs).
 This class is responsible for managing the squares.
 It contains information about the square.
 It contains information about the state of the square and instance of ship if it's occupied.

+It can be in one of the following states:
+- Free - *Default state of the square*
+- Occupied - *The square is occupied by a ship*
+- Hit - *The square is occupied by a ship and it was hit*